ThreshTheRed/All/README.md

-ENG:
-Repo with some random bash and python scripts, useful for host meneging.
+Repo with some random bash, python & powershell scripts.

-PL:
-Repozytorium z różnymi skryptami w bash i pythonie, pomocnymi w zarządzaniu hostem.